Katz’s: Autobiography of a Delicatessen

 –Serious Eats

 A New York City institution since 1888, Katz’s Deli on the corner of Ludlow and East Houston streets is the oldest and most beloved delicatessen in America.
-Famous for its mouth-watering pastrami and mouth-puckering pickles—as well as its traditional Friday evening hot dogs—Katz’s has been serving Jewish comfort food to literally generations of hungry customers, from locals dropping in for their “usual” and tourists from around the world, to a veritable who’s-who of celebrities and politicians, their visits immortalized in hundreds of photographs along the walls.
+Famous for its mouth-watering pastrami and mouth-puckering pickles—as well as its traditional Friday evening hot dogs—Katz’s has been serving Jewish comfort food to literally generations of hungry customers, from locals dropping in for their “usual” and tourists from around the world, to a veritable who’s-who of celebrities and politicians whose visits are immortalized in hundreds of photographs hung on the walls.

 This elegant and hefty tome may be small in dimension, but it contains almost 650 striking photographs by Baldomero Fernandez.
 It is a great visual record of the day-to-day operations of this long-famous deli, including the people on both sides of the counter, the storied cutting stations, the distinctive signage, the remarkably small kitchen, and more.
 The images capture the vibrant dynamic of the endless flow of customers on a busy night as well as the rare quiet moments when most of the city is asleep and the well-worn chairs and tables sit empty.